11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 5. Use the right apps.

-Let’s take the case of drafting a field report or site inspection as an example.
-(These functions are what we know best, since ArchiSnapper is built just for that!)
+Let’s take the case of drafting a field report or punch list as an example.

 Of course, it takes an investment of time and effort to switch to a new way of working with a new piece of software.

-But remember, once you implement this new technique, you’ll win that time back—and then some more!
-You’ll win it back week after week, month after month, year after year, just like compound interest.
-Sound like a good investment to me!
+But remember, once you implement this new workflow, you’ll win that time back—and then some more!
+You’ll win it back week after week, month after month, just like compound interest.
+Remember, time is money, especially in the construction industry where revenues are often closely linked to the number of hours worked.

-Think about the top five most time-consuming and repetitive activities you do on a weekly basis, and take a moment to figure out if there are apps that can speed up or automate those activities.
-It’ll take you less than an hour to put together a list of apps and download them, so just do it, and thank me later! ;)
+Think about the top five most time-consuming and repetitive activities you do on a weekly basis, and take a moment to figure out and research if there are apps that can speed up or automate those activities.
+It’ll take you less than an hour to do some research and test some apps.
+So just do it.
+Once you get into it, you’ll keep on going.
+You can thank me later! ;)

 Psst—need some help getting started?
-Make sure to check out this list of the best apps for architects and contractors.
+Make sure to check out this list of the best apps for architects.

 6. Use the Apple Pencil.

 You can use a note-taking or writing application and write just like you would with a pen.
 The Pencil is very accurate and sensitive.
-You will be surprised at how well it works, trust me.
+You will be surprised at how well it works.

 Little by little, we’re also seeing the first decent handwriting recognition apps for iPad.
-These apps can translate your pencil-based scribbles into actual digital text.
+These apps can translate your pencil-based scribbles into actual regular (digital) text.
 MyScript Nebo is a good example.
 It’s like writing an email with your pen!

 Here’s a guide with everything you need to know about working with an Apple Pencil.